 Each day will vary a little bit, and your exact schedule will depend on your position at camp.
 But generally, you will wake up at 7:30am.
 After breakfast, there are 3 activity periods.
 Then, there is lunch followed by a rest period.
 The afternoon consists of 3-4 activity periods, followed by shower time.
 After dinner, there is always a fun evening activity, and some divisional Canteen time - which is a great time to relax and hang out.

 Most nights, staff will attend evening activities with their campers.
 Approximately 2-3 times a week, you will be on night duty for your bunk, which means you return to the bunk after evening activity and are “in” for the night.
 On nights when you are not on duty, you are permitted to leave camp after evening activity (around 9-9:30pm) and return by curfew, which is midnight.
 You will also receive approximately one night off per week (which means you can depart camp at 7:00pm) and return by curfew.
 All staff are required to attend Sunday night staff meetings, which are all-in nights.

 Yes, camp will provide transportation to the Wilmington, Delaware bus station.
 From there, you will be able to take a bus to Philadelphia, New York, Washington DC, Atlantic City, and many other locations.

 All staff will be paid at the end of camp.
-American Staff can choose to receive their pay by direct deposit, or on a Cliq card - which functions as a debit and credit card.
-International Staff will automatically receive a Cliq card.
-During the summer - at two designated times - you may request two pay advances in the amount of $200 each.
+However, during the summer - at two designated times - you may request two pay advances in the amount of $200 each.

 If your college or university offers college or internship credits for your work at Saginaw, we will work with you to complete the process.
 Staff are responsible to bring the necessary paperwork.